MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 ### **Task 2: Finish up**

-In this task, you'll complete the lab.
+In this task, you'll complete the lab in Power BI Desktop.

 1. Select the **Scatter Chart** page.